 Nutrients that help your brain health are present in fish like wild salmon, trout, and sardines, which are all rich sources of omega-3 fatty acids.
-Other foods include broccoli, Tumeric, blueberries, eggs, nuts, and seeds.
+Other foods include broccoli, Turmeric, blueberries, eggs, nuts, and seeds.
 Supplementing your diet with quality organic products and correcting spinal subluxations with Chiropractic Lifestyle Care is more important than ever.
 Functional Neurology can also be extremely helpful.
 They equip your body to battle these toxins and eliminate their effects on your immediate and long-term health and quality of life.

 One More Surprising Neurotoxin – A Sedentary Lifestyle

-- Excess sitting is highly toxic to the brain; according to UCLA, recent studies on “Sitting” reports that “people who are more sedentary have thinning in brain regions linked to memory.”
+- Without a doubt, excess sitting is highly toxic to the brain; according to UCLA, recent studies on “Sitting” reports that “people who are more sedentary have thinning in brain regions linked to memory.”